Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Discussion

 \subsection{Behavioral auditing as distributional influence detection}

-Our results show that training signals introduced through document-conditioned feedback are strongly reflected in the reward model but only weakly expressed in the final policy.
-This gap suggests that RLFT behaves as a lossy transmission process, where reward-induced preferences are only partially propagated to the final policy.
-This distinguishes RLFT from supervised fine-tuning (SFT), where token-level training can produce memorization signals.
-In RLFT, by contrast, training influence appears as small shifts in output distributions rather than explicit reproduction.
-The moderate detection performance observed is consistent with this interpretation: behavioral signals are neither absent nor dominant, but exist as weak distributional effects.
+Our results show that RLFT behaves as a lossy transmission process: reward-induced preferences are strongly reflected in the reward model but only weakly expressed in the final policy.
+The final policy reflects approximately 17--23\% of the reward-model-level signal (Appendix~\ref{app:attenuation}), consistent with KL-regularized policy optimization~\cite{10.5555/3600270.3602281,shao2024deepseekmathpushinglimitsmathematical}.
+We note that ``lossy transmission'' is an empirical observation; formal theory remains future work.
+This distinguishes RLFT from supervised fine-tuning, where token-level training can produce memorization.
+In RLFT, training influence appears as small distributional shifts rather than explicit reproduction.

-Consequently, auditing in RLFT settings is best understood as a distributional inference problem.
-Because per-instance effects are weak, reliable detection emerges only through aggregation across many queries and model instances, making auditing inherently statistical.
-This also suggests that behavioral signal propagation under RLFT is heterogeneous across independently trained policies.
-Even under identical training conditions, some policies exhibit detectable amplification while others remain indistinguishable, reflecting stochasticity in reward modeling and policy optimization.
-Auditing in this setting should therefore be understood as probabilistic rather than deterministic, operating over distributions of models rather than guaranteeing detection for every individual instance.
+Consequently, auditing in RLFT settings is best understood as a distributional inference problem: reliable detection emerges only through aggregation across many queries and model instances, and signal propagation is heterogeneous across independently trained policies due to stochasticity in reward modeling and policy optimization.